scottyschup/ruby-curriculum/w2d5/subject-and-let.md

 well as a block which constructs the subject.
 You can do any necessary setup inside the block.

-The `#position` test uses `its`, which takes a method and runs it on the `subject`, saying the returned value should be `[0, 0]`.
-For attributes and simple methods, this `its` syntax can be much cleaner and is preferred.

-*NB: `its` operates exclusively on `subject`*

-Other tests need to do more than test the initial value.
-For instance, the second test first moves the robot, then tests its position.
-You can't use the `its` method for this, but we can refer to the robot explicitly through the name we gave it.

-**Note that `subject` is defined outside of an `it` spec**.
-Neither `subject` nor `let` can be defined inside of a spec; they are defined outside specs and used within them.

-*Use `subject` and `its` where possible.*
+The `it` block is a test.
+It runs the code, and the test fails if the `expect` fails.
+In the first test, we `expect` that the position is `[0, 0]`.
+In the second test we move the robot, and then expect the position to have changed.

 ## `let`